This September 2025 trip is full! See the website for more:

 Along the route, we’ll stop several times, for lunch and to visit the bakers slapping dough rounds or juicy samosas onto the walls of fiery domed ovens.
 Then we continue to Margilan, an ancient Fergana Valley city, and home of glowing resist-warp dyed (ikat) fabrics, the most renowned of Uzbek textiles.
 Margilan town was well-known in antiquity for the superb quality of silk created here.
 We’ll meet ikat dyers and weavers who are the most skilled in Central Asia.
 Over the course of our days there, we’ll visit ikat masters to see thread binders, weavers, and dyers.
 Stunning ceramic plates and bowls will be available at the master ceramicist’s studio we’ll visit.
 All the pieces are intricately hand-painted.

-A highlight will be the Kumtepa Bazaar, one of the best places to buy inexpensive ikat fabrics (with resist-dyed warp) which are the most renowned textiles of Uzbekistan.
-It’s a great local market with an area devoted to handwoven fabrics and traditional ikat wedding outfits.
+A highlight will be the local market, another good place to buy inexpensive ikat fabrics (with resist-dyed warp) which are the most renowned textiles of Uzbekistan.
 Here you can buy ikat yardage to make robes, quilts or pillows, and other textile treasures, left.

 Later we’ll visit an ikat dyeing workshop and will see how the warp threads are bound to make the bold patterns.
 We’ll visit the Yodgorlik Margilan silk factory where we can see the entire process from reeling the silk cocoons to weaving the finished ikat.
 The shop here has appealing yardage and also examples of ikat jackets and coats at reasonable prices.